Meduzz/wendy/README.md

 # Wendy

 Wendy is a lightweight meta http framework.
-At the base is a familiar `Handler`-func `func(*wendy.Request) *wendy.Response`.
+At the base is a familiar `Handler`-func `func(context.Context, *wendy.Request) *wendy.Response`.
 What differs is the routing, instead of urls, a `Handler`-func is bound to a module and a name.

 You take care of the routing from what ever transport you're using into wendy.